-Our customers have the right to return certain unused and unopened products within 90 days for an appropriate restocking fee.
+Our customers have the right to return certain unused and unopened products within 90 days for a restocking fee.
 We provide a warranty on some of our products ranging from 90 days to 2 years, depending on the product.
-See note 5 for the amount accrued for expected returns and warranty claims as of June 30, 2020.
+See note 5 for the amount accrued for expected returns and warranty claims as of September 30, 2020.